The UBC Faculty of Medicine offers a wide range of postgraduate visiting elective opportunities.

 - Canadian citizens currently enrolled in a recognized Family Practice or Specialty training program in the USA.

 Note: Citizens of other countries enrolled in a recognized Family Practice or Specialty training program in their home country, and who wish to complete an elective in the province of British Columbia, must obtain a work permit (Visa) from Canada Immigration.
 The work permit is the responsibility of the trainee, not the Postgraduate Medical Education Dean’s Office.
-If you are seeking elective training in British Columbia and have already obtained a work permit, you may apply directly to the preceptoring program as an International Postgraduate Trainee.

 Who is not eligible?